Crossing the 197 most spectacular bridges in the world

 Located in Cañon City, Colorado, it’s actually a tourist attraction.
 It was built in 1929 and was, until 2003, the highest bridge in the world, with a height of 1,053 feet.
 The structure is 291m-high.
 The bridge was constructed in 1929.
 It’s one of the world’s highest suspension bridges – hanging 956 feet above the Arkansas River, and one of the most cheaply built given its vertigo-inducing size.
 Various thrillists have also made use of the bridge for bungie jumping and other aerial acts including a man in a wingsuit who attempted to fly over the bridge in 2003 but ran into a pylon, and was instantly killed.

 Lake Ponchartrain Causeway Bridge is 24 mile-long and links New Orleans to Mandeville, in Louisiana, crossing the Lake Ponchartrain.
 Land can’t be seen by motorists who are crossing the middle 8 miles of the bridge, making this one of the scariest bridges in the U.S. Police who patrol the bridge have reported having to rescue anxious drivers who become scared while crossing the bridge and literally stop their cars on the middle of the roadway.
 These panic-stricken motorists have to be driven across the bridge by police officers.
 This scary bridge opened in 1956 and rises just 16 feet above the waters of Lake Pontchartrain, but the real fear factor is that it never seems to end—it spans nearly 24 miles from Metairie to Mandeville, LA.
 It is the longest overwater highway bridge.
 Fog procedures: When fog procedures are in effect, stay in the right lane only and do not pass.
-Louisiana moisture can be very tricky to deal with, even when your vehicle is parked with a car cover around it.
+Louisiana moisture can be very tricky to deal with.
 Driving over a bridge during fog and high humidity requires utmost care and attention.
 Put on your headlights. (do not use brights or emergency lights).
 Stay close enough to the vehicle in front of you to see its taillights, but don’t follow too closely.